k21971/Hack/README.md

 ## License

 3-Clause BSD.
-Do what you want, just don’t sue us.
+Do what you want, just don’t sue me.
 See `LICENSE`.